 Create an album or time capsule, something that encourages them to relive happy moments and find ways to stay positive through tough times.

 7. Consider therapy or counseling

-Offering to lend a listening ear is a great way to help, but sometimes, getting help from an expert like a therapist or trained counselor can make an even bigger difference.
+Offering to lend a listening ear is a great way to help, but sometimes, getting help from an expert like a therapist or trained counselor or a faith leader can make an even bigger difference.